haex-space/haex-vault/README.md

 - Produces **smaller, faster apps**
 - Enforces **strong sandboxing and permission models**

-HaexHub builds upon Tauri’s security features, extending them to third-party extensions.
+HaexSpace builds upon Tauri’s security features, extending them to third-party extensions.

 ### 🏡 Local-first by Design

-HaexHub follows a **strict local-first architecture**:
+HaexSpace follows a **strict local-first architecture**:

 - Works **offline** without accounts or internet.
 - Stores data locally in **encrypted SQLite**.
 - Uses **CRDTs (Conflict-free Replicated Data Types)** for safe synchronization across devices — even with encrypted data.

-Unlike many “local-first” apps, HaexHub doesn’t just cache data in the browser.
+Unlike many “local-first” apps, HaexSpace doesn’t just cache data in the browser.
 Your data truly resides **on your disk**, not under a browser’s limited storage policy.

-Optionally, HaexHub can sync databases via a backend service — self-hosted or external — with optional **end-to-end encryption**.
+Optionally, HaexSpace can sync databases via a backend service — self-hosted or external — with optional **end-to-end encryption**.

 ---

 ## 🧩 Extensions

-Extensions are the heart of HaexHub.
+Extensions are the heart of HaexSpace.

 Everything the user interacts with — from password management to file syncing — will be implemented as **extensions**.